Membership - Selection and Responsibility

 Changes to VSCC Standing Committee Membership or VSCC Standing Committee Guidelines

 All requests for changes to the VSCC Standing Committee List or the VSCC Standing Committee Guidelines shall be submitted via email to the Chair of the College Steering Committee by the 15th of each month (August-March).
 The change request should include justification and supporting details (i.e. committee name, guidelines page number, faculty/staff name, title and department, and/or any other details outlining the changes).
 They will be voted upon by the College Steering Committee and then submitted to Cabinet for a final vote.
-The status of the requests will be communicated to requestor as soon as Cabinet makes a final decision.
+The status of the requests will be communicated to the requestor as soon as Cabinet makes a final decision.
 Routine membership replacements throughout the year (change in position, retirement, resignation, etc.) will be handled/assigned by the College Steering Committee.

 Chairperson - Selection and Responsibility